Train Your Dog With Positive Reinforcement

 At the same time, it’s best to have high-quality treats that are safe to consume in relatively large amounts (although you should always look out for overfeeding) and that have healthy ingredients.
 Positive reinforcement takes time, so whichever treat you choose, your dog will likely end up eating quite a bit of over time.
 The same rules apply to toys that you use for positive reinforcement.
 Making sure that your rewards are healthy, safe, and high-quality will make the positive reinforcement process better for your dog.

-If you’re unsure which treats are best, opt for classics like gullet stick bites.
-Natural Farm’s stick bites are safe, healthy, and made of 100% digestible beef that is good for sensitive stomachs, making it a great choice for lengthier dog training processes.
+If you’re unsure which treats are best, opt for classics like gullet sticks.
+Natural Farm’s gullet sticks are safe, healthy, and made of 100% digestible beef that is good for sensitive stomachs, making it a great choice for lengthier dog training processes.
+Cut them up into small pieces to give as a training reward.
 With the perfect treat and an enthusiastic attitude, positive reinforcement training can be a blast for you and your pup!